rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ````
 `````

-And yes, the code block you just saw used five backticks at the beginning and end to make it render correctly.
+Yes, the code block you just saw used five backticks at the beginning and end to make it render correctly.

 ### Suppressing the displayed prompt and automatic line feed